costs-to-expect/api/README.md

 £10k a year?

-This API will show the costs to raise my child; obviously, every family is different, these costs only relate to my family, more details will appear on https://www.costs-to-expect.com as out family and site develops.
+This API will show the costs to raise my child; obviously, every family is different, these costs only relate to my family, more details will appear on [Costs to Expect](https://www.costs-to-expect.com) as our family and site develops.

 ## The API

-This Laravel app is the RESTful API for the Costs to Expect service, the API will be consumed by the Costs to Expect website and iOS app which I'm creating to assist my wife with data input.
+This Laravel app is the RESTful API for the [Costs to Expect](https://www.costs-to-expect.com) service, the API will be consumed by the [Costs to Expect](https://www.costs-to-expect.com) website and the iOS app which I'm creating to assist my wife with data input.

 ## Set up